-Look to repurpose something that you or a friend/neighbour already have lying around; an old plastic gardening bucket with broken handles, a washing up bowl or butlers sink.
+Look to repurpose something that you or a friend/neighbour already has lying around; an old plastic gardening bucket with broken handles, a washing up bowl or butlers sink.
 Skips always seem to be full of plastic trugs, perfect for water-tight ponds!
-Old pots can also be used, but you will need to make watertight with plastic liner.
+Old pots can also be used, but you will need to make watertight with a plastic liner.

 I used an old butlers sink donated by a friend and used over the years for various vegetables and herbs.
 The brambles had taken hold over winter, so I dug these out and replanted them around the side of the office, as brambles are fantastic for wildlife.

 I then sealed up the plug hole with silicon.
 Brandishing the silicon tube with nozzle was very satisfying and left me feeling very capable and ‘handy’.
 You should leave to dry for 12 hours, which admittedly I was too impatient to do, much to my husband chagrin!
 Luckily for me the silicon held when I filled it up the pond with water less than an hour later...but if you can exercise more patience, then please do.